Frankie Frisch

-Frank Francis Frisch (September 9, 1898—March 12, 1973), nicknamed "The Fordham Flash" or "The Old Flash", was an American Major League Baseball player and manager of the first half of the twentieth century.

-Frisch was a switch-hitting second baseman who threw right-handed.
-He played for the New York Giants (1919–1926) and St. Louis Cardinals (1927–1937).
-He managed the Cardinals (1933–1938), Pittsburgh Pirates (1940–1946) and Chicago Cubs (1949–1951).
+Frank Francis Frisch (September 9, 1897—March 12, 1973), nicknamed "the Fordham Flash" or "the Old Flash", was an American professional baseball second baseman and manager.
+He played in Major League Baseball (MLB) for the New York Giants (1919–1926) and St. Louis Cardinals (1927–1937), and managed the Cardinals (1933–1938), Pittsburgh Pirates (1940–1946), and Chicago Cubs (1949–1951).
 He is a member of the National Baseball Hall of Fame and Museum and the St. Louis Cardinals Hall of Fame Museum.
-He is tied with Yogi Berra for most World Series doubles at 10 and holds the record for the most World Series hits at 58 for a player who never played for the New York Yankees, exceeded only by Yogi Berra and Mickey Mantle.
+He is tied with Yogi Berra for most World Series doubles at 10 and holds the record for the most World Series hits at 58 for a player who never played for the New York Yankees, exceeded only by Berra and Mickey Mantle.

 Early life

-Born in the Bronx, New York City, Frisch attended Fordham Preparatory School, graduating in 1916.
-He went on to Fordham University where he continued to star in four sports: baseball, football, basketball and track.
-His speed earned him the nickname "The Fordham Flash".
+Born in The Bronx, New York City, Frisch attended Fordham Preparatory School, graduating in 1916.
+He went on to Fordham University where he continued to star in four sports: baseball, football, basketball, and track.
+His speed earned him the nickname "the Fordham Flash".